brianzheng205/Box-Stacker-Game/README.md

 # Box-Stacker-Game
-A 2D puzzle game that involves moving and stacking boxes to reach the end of the level.
-Designed to help with puzzle-solving and cognitive skills.
+A 2D puzzle game made in GameMaker Studio 2 that involves moving and stacking boxes to reach the end of the level.
+Consists of 3 levels with collision, timer, dynamic texts, player animations, and music.
-Includes collision, gravity, movement, box stacking, and text.